MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-linux.md

    `ls -l /usr/lib64/lib*`

-1. Transfer these files to the machine without any internet connection.
+1. Transfer these files to the machine without any internet connection  to a writable directory, such as **/tmp**, on your internet-restricted server.
+Use a a tool like [SmarTTY](http://smartty.sysprogs.com/download/) or [PuTTY](http://www.putty.org) or another mechanism.

-   Use a tool like [SmarTTY](http://smartty.sysprogs.com/download/) or [PuTTY](http://www.putty.org) or another mechanism to upload or transfer files to a writable directory, such as **/tmp**, on your internet-restricted server.
    Files to be transferred include the following:
    + `dotnet-<linux-os-name>-x64.1.1.1.tar.gz`
    + `microsoft-r-open-3.3.3.tar.gz`
    + `microsoft-r-client-3.3.3.tar.gz`